meshery/schemas/README.md

 ### External

-Meshery Schemas file structure is defined based on definitions and schemas, checkout [docs.meshery.io](https://docs.meshery.io/concepts/logical) to learn more about definitions and schemas.
+Meshery schemas file structure is defined based on definitions and schemas, checkout [docs.meshery.io](https://docs.meshery.io/concepts/logical) to learn more about definitions and schemas.

 Definitions
 - model